How outrage over vaccine mandates became a mainstream GOP stance - The Boston Globe

 Biden also imposed vaccine mandates on federal workers and many health care workers.
 But Republican outrage is really boiling over his plan to require all private-sector businesses with more than 100 employees to mandate vaccines or weekly testing for their workforces.

-Gov. Greg Abbott of Texas called the president’s move “a power grab.”
-Gov. Henry McMaster of South Carolina promised to fight Biden in court, to “the gates of hell.”
-Gov. Greg Gianforte of Montana called it “unlawful and un-American.”
-Gov. Kay Ivey of Alabama called the move “outrageous” and “overreaching.”
+Governor Greg Abbott of Texas called the president’s move “a power grab.”
+Governor Henry McMaster of South Carolina promised to fight Biden in court, to “the gates of hell.”
+Governor Greg Gianforte of Montana called it “unlawful and un-American.”
+Governor Kay Ivey of Alabama called the move “outrageous” and “overreaching.”

 Advertisement